lunaprise/Lunaprise/README.md

 Demonstrating communication and navigation node capabilities Demonstrating precision landing technologies

-The Lunaprise Archive and art museum was bolted to the Odessyus lander and contained a series of 18 metallic and nanofiche discs which stores the content as both tiff image files inscribed onto the discs and a digital archive of mp4 and mp3 files.
-No battery or other power was required for the lunaprise payload assuring it's success regardless if the lander tipped over or even crashed
+The Lunaprise Archive and art museum was bolted to the Odessyus lander and contained a series of 18 metallic and nanofiche discs which store the content as both tiff image files inscribed onto the discs and a digital archive of mp4 and mp3 files.
+No battery or other power was required for the lunaprise payload assuring its success regardless if the lander tipped over or even crashed

 The Lander's Mission ended after it landed sideways near the moon's south pole and lost power during a lunar nightfall.
 The Lander's final image was sent on February 22, and it will remain inoperable on the Moon's surface.